The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Models and Methods

 \subsection{Social vs. non-social guilt in co-presence}

 In this setting, a strategy is described by three factors or components: \\ \textbf{(I) Guilt threshold $G$.} Since we shall focus in the current work on understanding the evolution of social guilt behaviours, or their absence, as well as the impact on them of network structures, we consider two basic types of guilt thresholds \begin{itemize} \item $G = +\infty$: In this type of agent the guilt level $g$ will never reach the threshold no mater how many times they defect; hence, they never need to reduce $g$, and consequently never pay the guilt cost $\gamma$.
 In other words, this type of agent experiences no guilt feeling.
-They are dubbed (guilt-)unemotional agents. \item $G = 0$: whenever this type of agent defects, it becomes immediately true that $g > G$; hence, the agent needs to act right away to reduce $g$, thus paying $\gamma$.
-In other words, this type of agent always feels guilty subsequent to a single a wrongdoing, viz. defection.
+They are dubbed (guilt-)unemotional agents. \item $G = 0$: whenever this type of agent defects, it becomes immediately true that $g > G$; hence, the agent needs to act immediately to reduce $g$, by paying $\gamma$.
+In other words, this type of agent always feels guilty subsequent to just a single a wrongdoing, viz. defection.
 They are dubbed {(guilt-)}emotional agents. \end{itemize}

 \textbf{(II) Decision making in the IPD}.
-An agent can choose to play either C or D in a PD and, given the agent's guilt threshold $G$, if the ongoing guilt level $g$ reaches $G$, she can choose whether to change her behaviour from D to C (to avoid further emotional pain and cost). \\
+An agent can choose to play either C or D in a PD and, given the agent's guilt threshold $G$, if its ongoing guilt level $g$ reaches $G$, they can choose whether to change their behaviour from D to C (to avoid further emotional pain and cost). \\

 \textbf{(III) Sociability vs non-sociability about when to feel guilty}.
 The emotional agents can choose to be non-social or social, regarding the way they express their emotion.
-To be social, agents need an extra effort such as signalling their guilt or observing an other's guilt.
-Hence, we assume there is an additional cost, $\gamma_s$, to being social.
+To be social, agents need an extra effort such as signalling their guilt or observing the co-player's guilt, as this observation will affect how they themselves will react (see Figure \ref{fig:diagram} for a visual representation of interactions with social and non-social strategists).
+Hence, we assume there is always an additional cost, $\gamma_s$, to being social.